 Mr G and I recently returned to Glasgow for a mini-break, and this time The Wee White Dug came too.
 We were back to discover more of what Glasgow has to offer.
 And what better way for outdoor enthusiasts to explore the city, than with a guided walking tour around the City Centre Mural Trail.

-Arriving in Glasgow at 9:30am, we completed our obligatory laps of the city’s one-way traffic system like the Grizwolds’ on vacation, before finally managing to park!
+Arriving in Glasgow at 9:30am, we completed our obligatory laps of the city’s one-way traffic system like the Grizwolds’ on vacation, before finally managing to park the car.

 The City Centre Mural Trail